 - We’re more open minded that we get credit for.
 Iowa was one of the first in the nation to recognize same sex marriage in 2009.
 We have events like 80/35 that don’t fit into the white bread image of a typical Iowan.
 In the 1970’s, Gov. Ray helped with the relocation of Tai Dam refugees to Iowa during their civil war, with nearly 90% of the Tai Dam refugees moving to Iowa.

 - Des Moines is a growing food scene.
-With restaurants like Roca making Open Table’s list of top 100 restaurants in the nation, we’re finally getting some credit for the changing food scene here.
+With restaurants like Dirt Burger finally offering a fully vegan menu as well as the Poke Company bringing the Poke bowl to Iowa, we’re finally getting some credit for the changing food scene here.
 We keep getting new and innovative restaurants while our current favorites like Centro and Proof continue making eating in Des Moines a worthwhile experience.

-- We have the highest graduation rate in the country with 88% and our student’s SAT/ACT scores are always among the best in the nation.
+- We have the highest graduation rate in the country with 91.4% in 2018 according to the Iowa Department of Education and our student’s SAT/ACT scores are always among the best in the nation.
 40% of people who live in Des Moines ages 25+ hold at least an associate’s degree according to Greater Des Moines partnership.

 - We’re the home state of recent sports stars like Shawn Johnson, Kyle Orton and Lolo Jones.
 The Drake Relays are regarded as one of the top track and field events in the U.S. The Iowa Games hosts athletes from around the world.
 We’re not only an active state, but we are a nationally recognized place to compete.

 - We’re getting more diverse.
 The numbers are kind of old from the US Census but there’s a big leap in the number of Hispanic citizens from the year 2000 with 19,352 and the number in the year 2012 with 40,766.
 The African American population grew in that time frame from 18,557 to 28,650.